wilmoore/dev/assets/README.md

 # Assets

-This directory contains visual assets for the dev-server-manager project.
+This directory contains visual assets for the dev project.

 ## Files